adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

 Each category is represented by a separate field.
 As we're asking users for an *amount* of something - in this case passengers - the number input makes sense.
-If you haven't read the book in order, you can read about the number input in detail in “A Checkout Flow”.
+(Note: we discussed the number input in “A Checkout Flow”.)

-Number inputs have little buttons called spinners.
-Spinners, also known as steppers, let users increase or decrease the value by a constant amount.
+Number inputs have little spinner buttons.
+Spinners, also known as steppers, let users increase or decrease the input's value by a constant amount.
 They are great for making small adjustments.
 As Luke Wobrelkski says:

 > When testing mobile flight booking forms, we found people preferred steppers for selecting the number of passengers.
 No dropdown menu required, especially since there's a maximum of 8 travelers allowed and the vast majority select 1-2 travelers.

-Unfortunately, they are so tiny that using them is difficult, especially if you're using a large touch screen display, or have motor impairments.
-And on mobile browsers they don't show up at all.
+The downside is the the default spinners are really small, which make them especially difficult to use on a touch screen display or for people have motor impairements.
+On mobile, they don't show up at all.

 ### Custom Stepper Buttons

-Instead, we can create our own bigger buttons with Javascript.
+We can create bigger buttons with Javascript.
 Not only are they easier to use on desktop, but they will save mobile users having to trigger the on-screen keyboard.

-The first thing to do is turn off the ones provided by the browser.
-In webkit based browsers you turn them off like this:
+The first thing we need to do is turn off the ones provided by the browser.
+In webkit browsers you can do this:

 ```CSS
 input::-webkit-outer-spin-button,